DaleShadle/ElixirCodeExcersize/SecurityQuestion/ReadMe.txt

 Design Choices:
 	In-Scope
-		o  Storing of id to the question.
+		o  Storing of id to the question along with the provided answer.
 Adding small amount of security by not having the question itself and answer in the same file.
 		o  Basic validation
 		o  Persisted file is located in the project folder